FA4-0/Big-GCVAE/README.md

 	and Lavie, 2005) and LESE (Ezukwoke et al., 2022b).
 Higher values (in bold-blue) is preferred for all metric except Lev-n	(average n-gram Levenshstein distance).
 Big GCVAE‡ performs better across all evaluation metric.
-Observe the approximately 3-point increase in performance of the generative strength for ROUGE-1 and LESE-1 and a comparable increase for the triplet evaluations
+Observe the approximately 3-point increase in performance of the generative strength for ROUGE-1 and LESE-1 and a comparable increase for the triplet evaluations.

 - ```Latent representation```